bahtiyartan/troia/docs/96JMXMonitoring.rst

 | DialogCacheSize             | Current Size of Application Server Dialog                             |
 +-----------------------------+-----------------------------------------------------------------------+

-These attribute list may vary, due to your TROIA Platform build number.
-For more and up to date list please check actual JMX Bean for your build.
+The list of attributes may vary, depending on your TROIA Platform build.
+For the most complete and up-to-date list please check actual JMX MBean available in your build.

 License Server
 ---------------

-Another TROIA Platform Component that provides some special data for JMX is LicenseServer.
-JMX Bean Name is **LicenseServer** and it is under the "com.ias.server.controller.monitoring.jmx".
-The attributes provided by the License Server are slightly different from those provided by the Application Server, because License Server has dynamic attribute names due to your license definitons.
-But prefixes are always same here is th list:
+Another TROIA Platform component that provides custom data for JMX is License Server.
+JMX MBean Name is **LicenseServer** and it is under the "com.ias.server.controller.monitoring.jmx".
+The attributes provided by the License Server are slightly different from those provided by the application server, because the license server has dynamic attribute names based on your license definitions.
+Howewer, the attribute prefixes are always the same.
+Here is the list:

 +-----------------------------+-----------------------------------------------------------------------+
 | MaxRegularUserCount         | Maximum Number of Regular Users                                       |